Skip to main content

 For projects that don’t require collaboration, many find it helpful to be in a comfortable, quiet space with few distractions.
 This can be difficult if you have young children, roommates, television sets on, or other interruptions.

 One useful tip is to find a primary quiet location that is designated as your study or work space.
-Alternatively, you may find that you can achieve certain tasks better in early morning hours or late at night when your world is more quiet.
+Alternatively, you may find that you achieve certain tasks better in early morning hours or late at night when your world is more quiet.

 Attend to Physical Health